FAQ

 Will I get updates on the status of my samples?

 No. We do not give updates to individuals or family members regarding their samples/data.
-However, researchers regularly publish information about new findings in HD research.
-HD Buzz is a great resource to learn about current HD research (https://en.hdbuzz.net/).
+However, researchers regularly publish information about new findings.
+As we learn of the research using these samples, we will update our website.

 Will I be paid to donate my samples?

-No. Your sample donation is a gift to the HD community.
+No. Your sample donation is a gift to the research community.
 Any expenses associated with sample donation such as blood draws or shipping will be paid by the HD Biobank.

 What types of samples is the Biobank collecting?

-Brain/tissue from anyone pre-consented for after death donation.
+Brain/tissue from Canadians pre-consented for after death donation.

 How is the HD Biobank Funded?

-The HD Biobank is currently funded by individuals in the HD community just like you.
+The HD Biobank is currently funded by individuals in Canada, just like you.
 We are grateful for the generosity of the community.
 These funds help to cover our operating costs including sample collection, storage, and personnel.
 We can not do this without your support.

 The HD Biobank acknowledges with gratitude and respect that we operate on the traditional, ancestral and unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Səl̓ílwətaɬ (Tsleil-Waututh) Nations.